pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

    Gets an named tuple with the advertisement data received during the scanning.
 The tuple has the following structure: ``(mac, addr_type, adv_type, rssi, data)``

    - ``mac`` is the 6-byte ling mac address of the device that sent the advertisement.
    - ``addr_type`` is the address type.
-See the constants section below fro more details.
+See the constants section below for more details.
    - ``adv_type`` is the advertisement type received.
 See the constants section below fro more details.
    - ``rssi`` is signed integer with the signal strength of the advertisement.
    - ``data`` contains the complete 31 bytes of the advertisement message.
 In order to parse the data and get the specific types, the method ``resolve_adv_data()`` can be used.